tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 curl only allows the hostname part of a FILE URL to be one out of these three
 alternatives: `localhost`, `127.0.0.1` or blank ("", zero characters).
-Anything else will make curl fail to parse the URL.
+Anything else makes curl fail to parse the URL.

 ### Windows-specific FILE details

 curl accepts that the FILE URL's path starts with a "drive letter".
-That's a single letter `a` to `z` followed by a colon or a pipe character (`|`).
+That is a single letter `a` to `z` followed by a colon or a pipe character (`|`).

-The Windows operating system itself will convert some file accesses to perform network accesses over SMB/CIFS, through several different file path patterns.
+The Windows operating system itself converts some file accesses to perform network accesses over SMB/CIFS, through several different file path patterns.
 This way, a `file://` URL passed to curl *might* be converted into a network access inadvertently and unknowingly to curl.
 This is a Windows feature curl